Should I customize my Shopify website? Undoubtedly, this is a question I am asked frequently.

 I have seen many merchants – both start-ups and established store owners –take platform decisions based entirely on the ‘price factor’.
 But making platform decisions entirely based on the price, product demos, or popularity is a poor business decision.
 One wrong decision, and you can find yourself backpedaling from an expensive – and unnecessary – investment.

-In this article, I want to talk to you about whether Shopify theme customization is necessary, the usual pitfalls many stores can fall into, the do’s and don’ts of customization.
+In this article, I want to talk to you about whether Shopify theme customization is necessary, the usual pitfalls many stores can fall into, and the dos and don’ts of customization.
 It will help you make the right decision for your business.

-One reason why Shopify is a favorite eCommerce platform among merchants is its selection of themes.
+Shopify is a favorite eCommerce platform among merchants because of its selection of themes and other numerous benefits.
 Merchants use more than 350,000 paid Shopify themes worldwide.
 I have seen many new business owners choose the basic default theme when setting up their store for the first time.
 It sounds logical and, at times, practical.
 While the basic Shopify themes might give you what you need, they might not satisfy your wants.
 That’s where Shopify theme customization comes into play.

 With the default theme, you can set shop right from the word go.
 You can put in your products, load your store’s admin information, personalize your content, and are all set to launch.
 You can also check out the Shopify Theme Store to see if your store can do better on the theme front.